Code-Institute-Submissions/whos-that-pokemon/README.md

 #### Project Goals

 The primary goal of the quiz is to provide a clean, intuitive and fun game to entertain and delight it's users.
+It uses data from the Pokémon API to display a silhouette of a random Pokémon and 4 choices for the user to choose from.

 #### User Stories